tutumcloud/api-docs/source/includes/tag.md

 Accept: application/json
 ```

-Lists all node tags.
-Returns a list of `NodeTag` objects.
+Lists all tags used by all nodes.
+Returns a list of `Tag` objects.

 ### Endpoint Type